Review: Production of ‘Ghost’ at Hurricane Valley Community Theater is a ‘timeless’ musical

 REVIEW — If I were to guess, I’d say nearly everyone has seen the movie version of “Ghost” starring Patrick Swayze, Demi Moore and Whoopi Goldberg.
 But the version currently being performed at Hurricane Valley Theatrical Company adds another layer to it: music, something which director Kyle Myrick said helps sell the story even more.

-The story of New York banker Sam Wheat (played by Chance Steglich), and the love of his life, Molly Jensen (Sammy Myrick), is a “story that transcends time, race, gender, economic status or a belief system in deity,” Myrick said in his director’s note in the “Ghost” program.
+The story of New York banker Sam Wheat (played by Chance Steglich), and the love of his life, Molly Jensen (played alternately by McKenzie Morgan and Sammy Myrick), is a “story that transcends time, race, gender, economic status or a belief system in deity,” Kyle Myrick said in his director’s note in the “Ghost” program.

 At the beginning of the story, Sam and Molly have just moved into their own apartment and have big dreams, but those dreams are shattered when Sam is murdered by a thug in a dark alley.
 Trapped as a ghost between this world and the next, Sam enlists the help of a phony storefront psychic, Oda Mae Brown (played by Demyia A. Browning).
 Oda Mae is the only person who can hear Sam, and he hopes she can help him communicate with Molly to save her from someone who he thought was his friend.